Contact Us

 Hike up for sunset views

 There are a few spots around the city to watch the sunset.
 First you can try Christo Blanco, the statue of Christ that was put in many South American cities by the catholic church.
 The hike to the top can be a bit challenging because of the altitude, once you arrive, you get stunning views of the entire city.
 Stay long enough to watch the sun go down, it’s absolutely spectacular.
-After dark, you can grab a taxi into town for around just 10 soles.
+After dark, take a taxi into town for around 10 soles.

 Another location is Mirador de San Blas, the hike is not as high up as Christo Blanco and the views are also magical.
 It’s a couple of steps from the Bohemian neighborhood of San Blas, it’s close to restaurants and late-night digs.
 The last view point we recommend is Plaza San Cristobal, only 10 minutes walking from the historical center.
 The steps are steep, but it’s a very short walk and it will give you great views of the sunset and the city.
-Once you´ve had your fill, you can walk back down to the center for a scrumptious dinner.
+Once you´ve had your fill, walk back down to the center for a delicous dinner.

 Chocolate and Coffee Museums